Mental health

 The social and economic challenges faced in the aftermath of the Covid-19 pandemic and during the cost-of-living crisis are having wide-ranging implications for the population’s mental and physical health, lending a greater level of urgency to the campaign.

 With the support of Chronos Sustainability, and an Expert Advisory Panel including Paul Farmer (former CEO of the charity Mind), Lord Dennis Stevenson, the Principles for Responsible Investment and others, CCLA has spent the past two years building and refining a set of assessment criteria.
 In Q1 2022, we used these criteria to evaluate and score the 100 largest UK-listed companies with more than 10,000 employees on their public disclosures.
 On 26 May 2022, the CCLA Corporate Mental Health Benchmark UK 100 was launched.
-We didn’t stop there, on 10 October 2022, we launched the CCLA Corporate Mental Health Benchmark Global 100 and in June 2023 we launched the second iteration of the UK benchmark.
-Following this, the second iteration of the global benchmark was launched in October 2023.
+We didn’t stop there, on 10 October 2022, we launched the CCLA Corporate Mental Health Benchmark Global 100 and in June 2024 we launched the third iteration of the UK benchmark

 Our award winning corporate mental health benchmarks are the culmination of sustained collaboration with workplace mental health experts, data providers, charities and UK-listed and global companies.
 As responsible investors, we want our companies to be successful and to make a positive difference in their sphere of influence.
 Successful companies safeguard staff mental health because in doing so they also safeguard their economic success.